Richiban/Consolo/README.md

 git remote add origin http://example.com/project.git
 ```

 In the example above, the tokens `remote` and `add` are _verbs_, and `origin` and `http://example.com/project.git` are the arguments.
-Richiban.CommandLine supports verbs!
+Richiban.Cmdr supports verbs!
 Since, technically, only the last of these tokens is really a verb we call them _routes_.
 This example with two route parts and two arguments would look like this:

 ```csharp
 [CommandLine, Route("remote", "add")]